0x01-segun/alx-low_level_programming/README.md

-This directory contains files for the 0x0B - C malloc project.
+This repository contains directories for projects done in the ALX Software Engineering Course.